Buoy: History

+Diagram of Heritage Buoyage used in the United Kingdom before 1977.

 The red buoy (1895), by Paul Signac.
-The usual red color of the buoys have gained some attention even by artists.
+The usual red color of the buoys has gained some attention even by artists.

 The ultimate origin of buoys is unknown, but by 1295 a seaman's manual referred to navigation buoys in the Guadalquivir River in Spain.
 To the north there are early medieval mentions of the French / Belgian River Maas being buoyed.
 Such early buoys were probably just timber beams or rafts, but in 1358 there is a record of a barrel buoy in the Dutch Maasmond (also known as the Maas Sluis or Maasgat).
 The simple barrel was difficult to secure to the seabed, and so a conical tonne was developed.
 They had a solid plug at the narrow end through which a mooring ring could be attached.
 By 1790 the older conical tonne was being replaced by a nun buoy.
 This had the same conical section below the waterline as the tonne buoy, but at the waterline a barrel shape was used to allow a truncated cone to be above the water.
 The whole was completed with a top mark.
 In the nineteenth century iron buoys became available.
-They had watertight internal bulkheads and as well as topmarks and might have bells (1860) or whistles (1880).
+They had watertight internal bulkheads and as well as topmarks and might have bells* (1860) or whistles* (1880).
 In 1879 Julius Pintsch obtained a patent for the illumination of buoys by using a compressed gas.
 This was superseded from 1912 onwards by Gustaf Dalén's acetylene lamp.
 This could be set to flash which ensured that buoys could be distinguished from ships' lights and from each other.
 A later development was the sun valve which shut off the gas during sunlight.